Weight Annotation in Information Extraction: Fundamental Properties

 \subsubsection{Beyond Positive Semirings}

 We provide some insights about the cases where $\K$ is not positive.
-First of all, one implication always holds. \begin{lemma} Let $\sr$ be an arbitrary semiring and $R$ be a recognizable string relation.
-Then $R$ is also selectable by $\K$-annotators. \end{lemma} \begin{proof} This is an immediate consequence of the proof of (2) $\Rightarrow$ (3) of Theorem~\ref{thm:positiveSelect}. \end{proof}
+Recall that, by Lemma~\ref{lem:select}, every string relation $R$, which is selectable by document spanners is also selectable by $\K$-Annotators.
 Therefore, the question is: for which semirings $\K$ does selectability by $\K$-annotators imply selectability by ordinary document spanners?
-It turns out that this is indeed possible for some non-positive semirings, such as the {\L}ukasiewicz semiring $\L$.
+It turns out that this is indeed possible for some non-positive semirings, such as the {\L}ukasiewicz semiring \L.

-To this end, let $\srp$ be a subsemiring of a semiring $\K$.
-The semiring $\srp$ is \emph{minimal} if there is no subsemiring of $\sr$ with fewer elements.
+Let $\srp$ be a subsemiring of a semiring $\K$.\footnote{Recall that a subsemiring of $\srd$ is a set $\srdp$, closed under addition and multiplication.} This semiring is \emph{minimal} if there is no subsemiring of $\sr$ with fewer elements.
+Recall that a semiring $\K$ is bipotent, if $a \srplus b \in \{a,b\}$, for every $a,b \in \K$.
 We begin with some intermediate results.